mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 4) That's it!
 The payment method will be successfully enabled in the checkout!

-## Basic Checkout Configuration
+## Checkout Pro Configuration

-This process will explain how to configure the module to accept payments with Basic Checkout in Redirect, Iframe or Lightbox:
+This process will explain how to configure the module to accept payments with Checkout Pro in Redirect, Iframe or Lightbox:

 1) Go to **Stores > Configuration > Sales > Payment Methods**.